openebs-archive/upgrade/docs/migration.md

  - The jiva-operator should be installed with version 2.7.0 or above.
 You can install the correct version of jiva-operator from [charts](https://github.com/openebs/charts/tree/gh-pages).
 Get the jiva-operator yaml within the correct versioned folder and install.
  - **The application needs to be scaled down before migrating.** This is required as the old PVC and PV spec needs to be deleted at the end of migration.

+ For this example lets say the original volume has PVC name `demo-vol-claim` and PV name `pvc-898d90cc-ec73-4868-9205-1a8ba141a5bb`.

 ### Migration steps